Tusar78/Thinking-JavaScript/README.md

 ## What is Inheritance?
 - In my opinion: Inheritance is one of the four pillars of Object Oriented Programming.
 "Inheritance" means inheritance.
 "Inheritance" provides the power to create new classes with the characteristics of the parent class.

+## What is Polymorphism?
+- In my opinion: Polymorphism is one of the four pillars of Object Oriented Programming.
+"Polymorphism" means polymorphism.
+Polymorphism in JavaScript refers to the idea of reusing a single piece of code more than once.